 GREAT COFFEE BEGINS WITH THE DETAILS

 The secret to a great cup of coffee is in the details.
-Great beans, a great coffee maker, fresh water and a quality coffee grinder are all essential for a superior brewed beverage.
+Freshly roasted whole beans, a great coffee maker, fresh water and a quality coffee grinder are all essential for a superior brewed beverage.
 The KitchenAid® Coffee Collection has all the tools you need to create delicious barista style beverages, like this Cinnamon Almond Coffee in your own kitchen.

 MORE MUST READS FOR COFFEE LOVERS

-How To Clean And Descale A Coffee Maker Learn how to clean your coffee maker for better-tasting coffee and quicker brewing every time.
-Descaling your coffee maker will help it stay in top shape.
+How To Clean And Descale A Coffee Maker Learn how to clean your coffee maker and understand when it's time to descale your coffee maker for better-tasting coffee with every pour.

 Drip vs Pour Over Coffee: What’s the Difference?
 Coffee can taste different depending on the brewing method.
 Learn the difference between pour over and drip coffee and how a gooseneck kettle can help.